Beuth-Erdelt/DBMS-Benchmarker/README.md

 # DBMS-Benchmarker

-DBMS-Benchmarker is an application-level blackbox benchmark tool for Database Management Systems (DBMS).
+DBMS-Benchmarker is a Python-based application-level blackbox benchmark tool for Database Management Systems (DBMS).
 It aims at reproducible measuring and easy evaluation of the performance the user receives even in complex benchmark situations.
+It connects to a given list of DBMS (via JDBC) and runs a given list of (SQL) benchmark queries.
+Queries can be parametrized and randomized.
+Results and evaluations are available via a Python interface.
+Optionally some reports are generated.

 ## Key Features